 - Enjoy your cup of peppermint green tea

 This is the more complicated way of making it.
-You can always combine the peppermint and green tea and steep them together, just be sure to let the water cool first and only steep 2 or 3 minutes.
+You can always combine the peppermint and green tea and steep them together, just be sure to let the water cool first and only steep for 2 or 3 minutes.

 You can also make peppermint green tea by simply steeping a teabag of both peppermint tea and green tea in about 20oz of water and make more than one cup or drinking a big glass for yourself.

 I like to use Buddha Tea’s Sencha Green Teabags with Buddha Teas Peppermint Teabags for this way of making it.
 You can browse Buddha Teas offerings right here(affiliate link).

 Lastly, there are plenty of packaged brands that sell mint green tea that you can try, but I always like making my own if possible.
 Still the packaged option taste quite good, especially some of the loose-leaf options.

 My favorite loose-leaf peppermint green tea is the Art Of Tea’s Mint Green Tea (affiliate link).
 It includes spearmint as well so it is a little different than making it yourself.